skip to Main Content

 Clothing

 Britain is famously dreary, but it can be warm, too.
-With lows of sub-zero temperatures and highs of over 30’C, you’ll need to come prepared for every eventuality.
+With lows of sub-zero temperatures and highs of over 30°C, you’ll need to come prepared for every eventuality.
 Living in London doesn’t always see extreme weather in the same way that other parts of the country do, but you’ll still want to be prepared for rain, wind, heat, and the occasional snowfall.

-Mobile Phone
+Mobile Phone & SIM Card

 You need a mobile phone for just about everything these days, but bringing your own mobile from another country with an international network is going to incur massive fees.
 Buy a British phone or SIM card and get connected to a domestic network.

 Wherever you move, things are going to be a bit different.
-The language may be different, the customs may be different, the laws may be different.
+The language may be different, the customs may be different, and the laws may be different.
 The culture of London is unique and, as such, you should take the time to embrace it.
 Getting to know your new home prior to moving will help you reduce the chances of culture shock, as well as help you integrate socially with the people of London.
 Meeting new people with similar interests is easy enough in this large and diverse city, whether it be at social clubs, through work, or just by chatting to people at the local pub.

 UK Holidays

 From Bank Holidays to festive breaks, there are numerous public holidays and celebrations in the UK you should be aware of.
 London is a hotspot for enjoying a day out, so people will often flock to the city during public holidays.
-This will avoid misunderstandings at work with colleagues, and ensure you know when London will be busier!
+This will avoid misunderstandings at work with colleagues and ensure you know when London will be busier!

 Big ben clock tower and london bus